A success timeline featuring the most significant achievements of Rosa Parks.

 In 1965, Rosa Parks received the "Dignity Overdue" award from the Afro-American Broadcasting Company and was honored at a ceremony held at the Ford Auditorium in Detroit.

-In 1968, the Capitol Press Club presented Rosa Parks with the Martin Luther King Jr. Award.
+In 1968, Rosa Parks was presented with the Martin Luther King Jr. Award by the Capitol Press Club.

 In 1972, Rosa Parks received the Rosa Parks Freedom Award from the SCLC.

-In 1979, the NAACP awarded Rosa Parks the Spingarn Medal, citing her "quiet courage and determination" in refusing to relinquish her seat.
+In 1979, Rosa Parks was awarded the Spingarn Medal by the NAACP, recognizing her "quiet courage and determination" in refusing to relinquish her seat on the bus.

 In 1980, the NAACP further recognized Rosa Parks with their own Martin Luther King Jr. Award.